k3s-io/docs/docs/installation/server-roles.md

 Starting the K3s server with `--cluster-init` will run all control-plane components, including the apiserver, controller-manager, scheduler, and etcd.
 It is possible to disable specific components in order to split the control-plane and etcd roles on to separate nodes.

 :::info
 This document is only relevant when using embedded etcd.
-When not using embedded etc, all servers will have the control-plane role and run control-plane components.
+When not using embedded etcd, all servers will have the control-plane role and run control-plane components.
 :::

 ## Dedicated `etcd` Nodes